AgnostiqHQ/covalent/doc/source/getting_started/quickstart/beginner/hello_covalent/index.rst

 .. note::

-   A very strong feature of Covalent is that it makes it extremely easy for users to dispatch parts of their workflow to different backends (on-prem HPC clusters, cloud services, quantum devices) through the means of :doc:`executors <../../../../plugins>`
+   A very strong feature of Covalent is that it makes it extremely easy for users to dispatch parts of their workflow to different backends (on-prem HPC clusters, cloud services, quantum devices) through the means of :doc:`executors <../../../../plugins>`.
+Users can dictate their intent to Covalent as to where it should execute their tasks by passing in these executors.

 In pythonic terms, :doc:`electrons <../../../../concepts/concepts>` are nothing more than simple python functions and the :doc:`lattice <../../../../concepts/concepts>` is simply a function that stitches all of those electrons together.
 After a user submits their workflow to Covalent, the lattice is converted into a workflow graph which Covalent renders in its :doc:`UI <../../../../webapp_ui/index>`, a demo which can be seen
 `here <http://demo.covalent.xyz>`_

 Let's look at a simple example to get started with Covalent.
-Before starting, ensure you have installed Covalent, verified the installation, and started the Covalent server as outlined :doc:`here <../../../installation/index>`.
+Before starting, users must ensure that Covalent is installed and the Covalent server is running as outlined :doc:`here <../../../installation/index>`.
-Next, open a Jupyter notebook or Python console and create a simple workflow:
+The following code snippet can be executed either from a jupyter notebook or Python console directly.

 .. code:: python